 Therefore Pilate said to Him, "So You are a king?"
 Jesus answered, "You say correctly that I am a king For this I have been born, and for this I have come into the world, to testify to the truth Everyone who is of the truth hears My voice."John 18:37(NASB)

-Christ's Messianic claims; His ministry, teachings, and proclamations did not conform to Israel's distorted view of their coming King.
-They had twisted Old Testament scriptures to fit in with their ungodly pursuits, prideful posture, and avaricious attitude.
+Christ's Messianic claims, His ministry, teachings, and proclamations did not conform to Israel's distorted view of their coming King.
+They had twisted Old Testament Scriptures to fit in with their ungodly pursuits, prideful posture, and avaricious attitude.
 They wanted a warrior-king who would destroy their Roman oppressors in preference to One Who could read the thoughts of their hearts, exposed their sin, and called them to repent of their apostasy and faithlessness.

 Christ's message was uncomfortable and unacceptable to Israel's religious leaders and their only recourse was to permanently eliminate Him, in whatever way they were able.
 And so they plotted to do away with Him.
-They not only accused Him of blasphemy against God, but characterised Him as a political insurrectionist and threat to Ceasar.
+They not only accused Him of blasphemy against God, but characterised Him as a political insurrectionist and threat to Caesar.

-So when Pilate asked Jesus.
-Are you the King of the Jews?"
+When Pilate asked Jesus, "Are you the King of the Jews?"
 He replied, "My kingdom is not of this world."
 Christ's kingdom was never to be part of this world's system, which is under the power of Satan.
-The governor recognised Christ's regal authority but could see He was no mutineer -"Therefore Pilate said to Him, "So You are a king!"
+The governor recognised Christ's regal authority but could see He was no mutineer: "Therefore Pilate said to Him, 'So You are a king!'"

-Majestically and factually Jesus testified to the truth - that He came to reveal God to a lost and dying world.
-He came to gather subjects into His kingdom - people who would believe on His name.
-Jesus told Pilate the good news of the gospel of grace - that He was, indeed, a King; that He was born to be King; that He came from heaven above, into this fallen world to tell the lost souls the truth of salvation - that whosoever hears His voice and believes in Him will be saved - that God so loved the world that He gave His only begotten Son, that whosoever believes in Him would not perish, but have everlasting life.
+Majestically and factually, Jesus testified to the truth that He came to reveal God to a lost and dying world.
+He came to gather subjects into His kingdom; people who would believe on His name.
+Jesus told Pilate the good news of the gospel of grace and that He was indeed a King, that He was born to be King, that He came from heaven above into this fallen world to tell the lost souls the truth of salvation, and that whosoever hears His voice and believes in Him will be saved: "God so loved the world that He gave His only begotten Son, that whosoever believes in Him would not perish, but have everlasting life."

 Did Pilate respond to Christ's offer of salvation?
 Maybe!
-Did he hear the Truth and believe on the Lord Jesus?
+Did he hear the truth and believe on the Lord Jesus?
 Maybe!
 The more important question is have we heard His voice and are we willing to testify to the truth?
-As Paul wrote in his first letter to Timothy, "This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners."
+As Paul wrote in his first letter to Timothy: "This is a faithful saying, and worthy of all acceptation, that Christ Jesus came into the world to save sinners."